|

 The Colfax Studios, Northwestern University, Evanston, IL

-Northwestern University Settlement House, Chicago, IL
+Northwestern Univ.
+Settlement House, Chicago, IL

 Eighth Annual Art Against AIDS Benefit,